 Witch-blooded robber Bridget has made a reputation for herself in the capital city, but she’s not interested in the attention of the Thieves’ Guild–and she’s not bothered by the rumors of urchin kidnappings, either.
-With winter coming, she’s looking out for herself and no one else.
+With winter coming, she’s looking out for herself and no one else in The Traitors Tunnel.

 Until she picks the wrong pocket, and recognizes her estranged brother Teddy.